-If there is in fact a written agreement, then generally speaking, “good cause” must be shown for termination under the contract.
-There can be exceptions, however and “at will” language might still be in the written contract.
-In many agreements, both at will and written contracts, arbitration is stated to be the chosen preference of the parties with regard to dispute resolution.
+If there is, in fact, a written agreement, then generally speaking, “good cause” must be shown for termination under the contract.
+There can be exceptions however and “at will” language might still be in the written contract.
+In many agreements, both ”at will” and written contracts, arbitration is stated to be the chosen preference of the parties with regard to dispute resolution.
 California case law (Armendirez vs. Foundation Psych Health), a 2000 California Supreme Court ruling, has tilted the playing field heavily in favor of employees in order to make arbitration affordable for employees.
 For example, the corporate employer must pay all costs of arbitration beyond the cost of a Superior Court filing fee.
 These arbitration provisions may or may not be incorporated into the employee handbook, the employment contract (if any), or most commonly, a stand-alone arbitration agreement.

-Our lawyers specializing in breach of contract are part of astatewide law firm that’s dedicated to representing employees in disputes against their employers.
-Stephen Danz & Associates based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
-Additionally we represent employees in they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
+Our lawyers specializing in breach of contracts are part of astatewide law firm that’s dedicated to representing employees in disputes against their employers.
+Stephen Danz & Associates, based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
+Additionally, we represent employees if they have not been paid the proper wages including overtime or minimum wage, or been given the proper meal breaks.

 If you believe that your employment contract has been breached, contact one of our Breach of Contract Lawyers in California to set up your free consultation to discuss this matter.
 We take cases on a contingency basis and collect no attorney fees unless we win your case.